Background on the EAC inquiry and recommendations

 Open letter to the government in support of the EAC recommendations

 An open letter from organisations in support of the Environmental Audit Committee’s recommendations to the government on removing the barriers to community energy was sent on 26 May with 75 signatures.
-The letter is still open for organisations to add their support.
-If you want to add your organisation's signature please do so here and publicise that you have signed.
 Read more about the open letter here.